Anchor Down and Explore: The Best Land Visits During Our 15-Day Liveaboard

 North Seymour

-This place is the reason for many travellers and ornithologists to observe the spectacular and diverse amount of birds of the Galapagos.
+This destination is a magnet for travelers and ornithologists eager to witness the Galapagos' spectacular and diverse birdlife.

 Due to overwhelming positive feedback and demand, Galapagos Shark Diving is thrilled to announce that it will be offering not just one, but two 15-day Galapagos Conservation Dive Trips in 2024.
 These extended adventures are designed to offer a comprehensive experience of the Galapagos Islands, both above and below the water.